abhilashjoga1228/Delivery-Standardization-Cost-Optimization-Platform/README.md

 An enterprise analytics and data engineering solution designed to standardize customer delivery schedules, identify inefficient deliveries, reduce transportation costs, improve service performance, and measure sustainability benefits.

 > This portfolio project is inspired by a real-world beverage distribution analytics implementation.
-All data, company names, customer information, identifiers, and performance values used in this repository are synthetic.
+All datasets, company names, customer information, identifiers, and sample analytical outputs in this repository are synthetic.
+Quantified business outcomes referenced in this case study reflect results from the real-world implementation that inspired the project and are not calculated from the synthetic portfolio dataset.

 ---